The General Fund

 In April 2016 we sent funds for brother Pius to build two outdoor bathrooms having four stalls each.
 One bathroom for the boys and one for the girls.
 Pius had a single unit ‘make-shift’ bathroom before, but it was blown down by the heavy rains and strong winds, and so they couldn’t use it.
 Here’s the initial set up for one of the new bathrooms:

 Here’s the inside of a stall.
 That’s right; no toilet.
 One just stands or squats.
 This is what it was like in the Israeli prison, where Ruti and Avram spent a little over a week before they were deported back to the USA.
-You can read about that in Sam the Rock Thrower.
+You can read about that and their divine times of witnessing to Israelis in Sam the Rock Thrower.

 A cement wall separates two stalls from the other two.
 Here’s a worker drilling a hole for the door to be able to lock the door from the inside.

 Here are some women from the village gathering water to drink and cook with.
 There is no running water or plumbing in the villages.
 The water has to be boiled or else they might come down with malaria or typhoid.
-That’s why we want to drill some wells for all the pastor/caretakers that need them, so they can have clean water to drink and cook with.
-We also want to give everyone solid bathrooms and homes/orphanages for their orphans.
+Now, with either a well or a water tank, the women can have clean drinking water and don't have to draw water from unclean water holes.

 A picture of a worker by our first well for one of the pastors and his orphans.
 They struck water at 35 feet (11 meters).
-The well is now finished (24 August 2016).
+The well was finished in 24 August 2016.

-Also, with the heavy rainfall that Kenya receives most of the year, it’s practical to set up a large 5,000 liter (1,320 gallon) rain-filtering water tank for some of the pastors.
+Also, with the heavy rainfall that Kenya receives most of the year, it’s practical to set up a large 5,000 liter (1,320 gallon) rain-filtering water tank.
+Four of the six pastors opted for this.
 The area averages about 6.5 inches (165mm) of rain a month, which is a lot of water.
-Their yearly rainfall is about 165 inches (1977mm), so a water tank like this one is a God-send.
-This water tank was for another village and its orphans and is now functional.
+Their yearly rainfall is about 165 inches (1,977 mm), so a water tank like this one is a God-send.
+This water tank is now functional.

 “God administers justice for the orphan and the widow, and loves the stranger, giving him food and clothing.”
 (Deuteronomy 10:18)